aaron-xichen/cnn-lstm-ctc/README.md

 # Usage
 Once the data is prepared, simplily run `python solver.py` to start the training procedure

+# Deamo
+**Deamo** contains online version of feedforward stage, which means you can simply invoke the API to recognize a given images, with given model path.

 # Others
 My own experiments shows that 92.8% accuracy can be obtained if trained on andequate training samples, say, 20W.
 In my own case, images are simply handwrite english words.